How to Take Action for Asylum Seekers

 - Volunteer with HIAS in the New York area or the DC Metro area

-- Organize a trip to the border to volunteer, for your synagogue or community (limited opportunities).
+- Organize a trip to the border to volunteer, for your synagogue or community (very limited opportunities).

 - Organize a legal delegation to the border, for lawyers from your synagogue or community